microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

     const selectionStartRef = React.useRef(0);  // Ref for start of selected text const selectionEndRef = React.useRef(0);  // Ref for end of selected text

-    const [text, setText] = React.useState(sharedStringHelper.getText());  // State variable for text inside the textarea element
+    const [text, setText] = React.useState(sharedStringHelper.getText());  // Store textarea text in React state
     ```

 1. Replace `TODO 2` with the following code.
-Note about this code:
+This function will be called when a change is made to the `textarea` element.

     ```js
     const handleChange = (ev) => {